-Let This New Jersey Post-Conviction Relief Attorney Handle Your Complaints About the Legal Proceedings and Eventual Outcome of Your Case
+Let These New Jersey Post-Conviction Relief Lawyers Handle Your Complaints About the Legal Proceedings and Eventual, and Possibly Wrongful, Outcome of Your Case

 Sometimes there are mistakes in the way a lawyer handles a criminal case for a client.
 Some of these mistakes are so bad, that they constitute ‘ineffective assistance of counsel’.
 When this happens, an application for Post-Conviction Relief can be made to the Court to correct the mistake.
 If you are successful, the Court will usually reverse what happened and put your case back to the point where you were before the mistake happened.
 The petition is usually heard by the same Judge that handled your case the first time your case was in Court.
 You may be eligible for post-conviction relief if counsel missed a filing deadline.
 Or if your lawyer made a procedural mistake.
 Perhaps there was deportation issue at stake that wasn’t raised in a plea.
 Lawyers are human, and mistakes happen.
 Contact our office if you feel you may be eligible for post conviction relief due to a lawyer mistake.

 Contact The Law Offices Of Howard W.Bailey at 973-982-1200 for a free consultation to discuss what your options are for this type of relief.

 Grounds for a Court to Grant You PCR Relief